 Issue #3, “born in the likeness of men”

 The Greek word translated ‘born’ is γενόμενος (ginomai) means to be, become, happen; to come into existence, be born.
-The general meaning is come into existence without any reference to any kind of preexistence.
+The general meaning is to come into existence without any reference to any kind of preexistence.

 Issue #4, “in human form”

 The Greek word translated “form” here is what something is rather than what something appears to be.
 That is, Jesus is a man in composition and not just in appearance.
-The ESV translates both the Greek words morphe and schema as “form” but these Greek words have a different meaning.
+The ESV translates both the Greek words morphe and schema as “form” but these Greek words have a different meanings.
 Schema pertains more to what something is including the functional aspect of something (BDAG) rather than the outward appearance (morphe).
-The English translation conflates morphe “form” (what something appears to be outwardly appearance) with scheme “form” (what same thing is in its composition).
-Rendering these two words form in English obscures the difference.
-To maintain the distinction that is in the Greek it would be more accurate to translate morphe as “display” or “appearance” and schema as “fashion” or “composition” (ontology).
+The English translation conflates morphe “form” (what something appears to be outwardly appearance) with scheme “form” (what something is in its composition).
+Rendering these two words ‘form’ in English obscures the difference.
+To maintain the distinction that is in Greek it would be more accurate to translate morphe as “display” or “appearance” and schema as “fashion” or “composition” (ontology).
 That is, Jesus is in the display of God but was brought into existence in the composition of a man.